When You Are Getting Clicks, But No Conversions?

 Even when investing in a method like Google AdWords to drive leads to your website, you can still fail to achieve conversions.

-Is it the campaign, or the website?
+Is it your ad campaign, or the website?

-You have traffic coming to your site daily, but barely any of that is manifesting into sales.
+You have website traffic coming to your site daily, but barely any of that is manifesting into sales.
 It could be that your campaign isn’t tailored to reach the audience you need, or more often than not, it can be that your website is not optimised to gain you the conversion you’re looking for.
 It doesn’t grab people, or make them believe in what you have to offer.

 There are avenues you can use to identify the cause of why your clicks aren’t converting.